pmcollins/gumdrop/gumdrop.json/README.md

 ```

 To deserialize more complex objects, deserializers can also be composed.
 We'll use the `NameSerializer`
-we just created to create a `PersonSerializer`
+we just defined to define a `PersonSerializer`

 ```java
 class PersonSerializer extends ObjectSerializer<Person> {